ZaxarhsGe/AI-Chatbot-Bert-Sentence/README.md

 ## Acknowledgments
 - [Hugging Face Transformers](https://github.com/huggingface/transformers) for the pre-trained BERT models.
 - [Sentence Transformers](https://www.sbert.net/) for providing a straightforward API to encode sentences.
+- **AWS** for providing a robust platform to deploy and host this chatbot application.

 ## Troubleshooting
 - If the chatbot does not respond as expected, check for errors in the console where the Flask app is running.
 - Ensure that all dependencies are installed correctly and that the `requirements.txt` file includes all necessary packages.
+- Verify that the correct security groups are configured in AWS to allow traffic to the EC2 instance.

 ## Contact
 For further questions or support, please reach out to `maxilaria.gr@gmail.com`.